3. Understanding Spatial Indexes

 Optimising Intersections with a Spatial Index

-Now we have our spatial index, we can put it to work by making it help us to filter our wells
+Now we have our spatial index, we can put it to work by making it help us to filter our wells dataset to exclude all boreholes that are outside of the Gulu District (which is defined by the polygon stored in district).

 This is how the process will work:

-- Get our spatial index representing wells
+- Get our spatial index representing boreholes

-to return the rows that match that list of index (ID) numbers - Use a topological
+- Query the GeoDataFrame(using.iloc) to return the rows that match that list of index (ID) numbers

-test to assess whether each geometry in the resulting (much smaller) dataset is inside the district or not. - Re-build your spatial index to only include those features that are
+- Use a topological withintest to assess whether each geometry in the resulting (much smaller) dataset is inside the district or not.

-query on 1,002 geometries, rather than the full 3,000, meaning that the operation will only take about a third of the time to run.
+The result of this approach is that we only need to do a within query on 1,002 geometries, rather than the full 3,000, meaning that the operation will only take about a third of the time to run.
 Pretty good eh!

 Let’s give it a go: